You can update to OnApp 6.6 from OnApp 6.5 and OnApp 6.6 Edges. Before upgrading to OnApp 6.6, read these upgrade notes to get ready for the upgrade.

 Backup Resource Zones

-If you are using the Veeam plugin, after the upgrade to 6.5, your compute zone will be split into different zones and will not be joined to the backup resource zone with the Veeam plugin.
+If you are using the Veeam plugin, your compute zone will be split into different zones after the upgrade and will not be joined to the backup resource zone with the Veeam plugin.

 You should add the newly created zones to the backup resource zone with the Veeam plugin after the upgrade.